binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

       609d193403032a49481099b1fc53037fb5352ae148c58c362ab0a020f473c040: IpcMode=

   When the last process in an IPC namespace terminates, the namespace will be destroyed along with all IPC objects in the namespace.

 6. `user`: Not enabled by default.
 Allows a process within a container to have a unique range of user and group Ids within the container, known as the subordinate user and group Id feature in the Linux kernel, that do not map to the same user and group Ids of the host, container users to host users are remapped.
 So for example, if a user within a container is root, which it is by default unless a specific user is defined in the image hierarchy, it will be mapped to a non-privileged user on the host system.
 Docker considers user namespaces to be an advanced feature.
 There are currently some Docker features that are [incompatible](https://docs.docker.com/engine/reference/commandline/dockerd/#user-namespace-known-restrictions) with using user namespaces, and according to the [CIS Docker 1.13.0 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf), functionalities that are broken if user namespaces are used. the [Docker engine reference](https://docs.docker.com/engine/reference/commandline/dockerd/#/user-namespace-known-restrictions) provides additional details around known restrictions of user namespaces.
 If your containers have a predefined non root user, then currently user namespaces should not be enabled, due to possible unpredictable issues and complexities according to "2.8 Enable user namespace support" of the [CIS Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf).
 The main problem, is that these mappings are performed on the Docker daemon rather than at a per-container level, so it is an all or nothing approach, this may change in the future though.
-As mentioned, User namespace support is available, but not enabled by default in the Docker daemon.
+As mentioned, user namespace support is available, but not enabled by default in the Docker daemon.

 ##### Control Groups